Vegan scalloped potatoes, a wonderfully comforting recipe perfect to enjoy during holidays like Thanksgiving. It only requires 10 ingredients!

 - Onion: feel free to customize your easy scalloped potatoes with any type of onions.

-- All-purpose flour: I’ve only made this recipe using all-purpose flour, but I think using a different type of flour, like gluten-free flour blend, would also work.
+- All-purpose flour: I've only made this recipe using all-purpose flour, but I think using a different type of flour, like a gluten-free flour blend, would also work.
 However, you may need to adjust the amount of it.

 - Vegetable stock: vegetable stock is the best choice for your vegan scalloped potatoes because it enhances its flavor.
 Making your own vegetable stock at home is a good idea, but feel free to use a store-bought version if you want.
 However, you could also use water.